 The primary lower NOx water heating technologies include fuel cell water heaters and gas heat pump water heaters.
 The South Coast AQMD has funded a fuel cell demonstration project in collaboration with Southern California Gas Company (SoCalGas).
 Residential fuel cells used for the generation of electricity and hot water have been available commercially in Europe since 2009.
 This technology is yet to be utilized in the United States market.
 A residential fuel cell with a hot water storage tank is a suitable technology to provide hot water usage for a small number of residents.
 The South Coast AQMD also has funded a natural gas heat pump water heater demonstration by Stone Mountain Technologies.
 A natural gas heat pump water heater is another lower NOx emission technology that uses a natural gas fired engine instead of electricity, to drive the heat pump compressor.
-Control measure R-CMB-01 also proposes to incentivize zero emission technologies adoption with a focus on electric panel upgrade needed for older homes especially for homes in disadvantaged communities.
+Control measure R-CMB-01 also proposes to incentivize zero emission technologies adoption with a focus on electric panel upgrades needed for older homes especially for homes in disadvantaged communities.
 The collected mitigation fees would fund the incentives.
 The incentive approach would not only promote more participation in building electrification but also provide an opportunity to improve some of the inequities.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.